joshgerdes/jekyll-uno/_drafts/git-using-github-desktop-on-windows-for-sysadmins.md

 12. ![Github Desktop - Initial commit](/uploads/githubdesktop-initialhelloworldcommit.png "Github Desktop - Initial commit")

 Congratulations you now committed your first file into git!
 It wasn’t that difficult!

+#### Restore file from the previous version

+One of the benefits of using git is version control and being able to restore a file